owings1/node-po-extractor/README.md

     to ignore the current line.

 ### Merger options

+- **gitCheck** `boolean` default `true`: Whether to check for uncommitted changes in git before writing to a file.
+Note that this will not check files that are ignored by a `.gitignore` file.
+    If you are not writing to a git repository, or you do not have git installed, you must set this to `false`.

 - **replace** `boolean` default `false`: Whether to remove translations from the po file that are not found in the extracted messages.
 The default is to keep the messages.